teristam/snakehelper/README.md

     createFolder (bool): Whether or not to create output folders.
 Default is True.

     Returns:
-    Tuple: A tuple containing input and output files.
+    Tuple: A tuple of dictionaries containing input and output files.
     """

 ```